Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 Please make sure that all attachments are good-quality, easy to read, full colour scans or photographs of the complete required document.
 Attachments that do not meet these requirements may be rejected.

 The University of Turku follows the Rector’s decision (15 Aug 2019) on the means of verifying one’s language proficiency.
-Please see language requirements on the webpage of the university’s graduate school and the instructions: Language proficiency
+Please see language requirements on the web page of the university’s graduate school.

 Attach a copy of your valid passport or official identification card with photo and information on citizenship.
 If you have a Finnish personal identity code and you have entered it on the application form, you do not need to attach a copy of your passport.

-11. A justified application for the approval of a supervisor, when proposing only one supervisor.
-(Only when applied for to the Faculty of Medicine.
-In other Faculties two supervisors are required).
+3. A justified application for the approval of a supervisor, when proposing only one supervisor.
+One supervisor can be appointed only in special and justified situations.
+(Note! only when applied for to the Faculty of Medicine.
+In other Faculties and in the iCANDOC doctoral education pilot project two supervisors are required).

 Assessment of applications

+Those who applied for a fixed-term doctoral researcher position with UTUGS may be interviewed.
+Applicants will be notified separately for interviews.
 In the selection process, the following factors are emphasized: quality and feasibility of the research plan, applicant’s merits and completed studies as well as applicant’s capability and motivation to complete a doctoral degree.
 The applicant’s research topic must fit in with the profile of the Doctoral Programme.
+Any other funding received by the applicant for doctoral studies and the phase of the thesis are taken into consideration when determining the duration of the Doctoral researcher position.
+DPCR is multidisciplinary and aims to further all relevant research fields, which may be taken into account when filling the Doctoral researcher positions.

-For the right to study for a doctoral degree, the eligibility criteria of the applicant and the selection criteria of the Faculty (see above) are considered in addition to the criteria mentioned above.
+For the right to study for a doctoral degree, the eligibility criteria of the applicant and the selection criteria of the faculty (see section Who may apply) are considered in addition to the criteria mentioned above.

 Decisions

 The Dean/Vice Dean of research affairs of the faculty decides on granting the right to study for a doctoral degree based on the proposal of the steering committee of the doctoral programme.
-Additional information on the decision process on the webpages of each faculty.
-Applicants of the March application round will be personally informed about the admission decisions by the end of May.
-Applicants of the May application round will be personally informed about the admission decisions by 16 June.
+Additional information on the decision process can be found on the web pages of each faculty.

 Appeal for rectification